Disease Guide ·Luxating Patella ·2026

 Luxating Patella Coverage Basics

 Most policies cover luxating patella surgery if symptoms appear after enrollment.
-However, many insurers impose a 6-12 month orthopedic waiting period — much longer than the standard 14-day illness wait.
-Some require a clean orthopedic exam at enrollment.
+Many impose 6-12 month orthopedic waiting period.
+Some require clean orthopedic exam at enrollment.
 Enroll early before symptoms develop.

 Red flag · Pre-existing